 The Cabbage Leaf:

 First, you need to find cabbage leafs.
 The cabbage leafs needed for this wrap are the big tough leafs that grow out of the stem of the cabbage plant, not the leaves that are incorporated in the cabbage head.
 You can ask at your farmer market, or better yet grow your own cabbage!
 You will need one leaf for each wrap you make.

 Steam the cabbage leaves for about one minute (or until soft and flexible), then let the cabbage leaf cool.

 For the Spicy Korean Style Breakfast Wrap, you will need:

-The amount of each ingredient you need, will depend on how many wraps you make.
-Fill your wraps in similar fashion to the photo below.
+The amount of each ingredient you need will depend on how many wraps you make.
+Fill your wraps in a similar fashion to the photo below.

 Spicy Korean Mayo:

 - 2 Eggs (or 3 egg yolks, if you are avoiding raw egg whites)

 - Approx 1 tsp of each: Korean Red Pepper, Raw Grated Turmeric Root, and Raw Ground Ginger Root

 - 1 tsp Apple Cider Vinegar or Lemon Juice (more if you like it tangy like I do!)